 Obama condemned practices of bribery, suggesting that the Kenyan economy could be improved if money from bribes were instead put towards paying people for an “honest day’s work”.

-He additionally attacked the treatment of women in Kenya, remarking that treating women as second-class citizens was holding the country back from meeting its true potential.
+He additionally attacked the treatment of women in Kenya, remarking that treating women as second-class citizens were holding the country back from meeting its true potential.

 In direct contrast to comments made by Kenyan president Uhuru Kenyatta, calling gay rights a “nonissue” in the country, Obama criticized the Kenyan government for making homosexuality punishable by several years in prison and urged the country to make progress in the area of gay rights.